AthanasiusXOR/athanasiusxor.github.io/_posts/2025-05-20-Red-Team-Infrastructure.md

 And that begins with **where** and **how** we build.

-> *"Unless the LORD builds the house, those who build it labor in vain." — Psalm 127:1*
+> *Unless the LORD builds the house, those who build it labor in vain. — Psalm 127:1*

 ---